-Would the project: Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact a) Induce substantial unplanned population growth in an area, either directly (for example, by proposing new $\boxtimes$ homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)?
+Would the project: Potentially Significant Impact Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact a) Induce substantial unplanned population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)?

 Less Than Significant Impact.
 The Los Angeles County General Plan and Housing Element uses population, household, and employment projections from a growth forecast that is developed from the Southern California Association of Governments (SCAG) Regional Council in the Connect SoCal (2020-2045 Regional Transportation Plan/Sustainable Communities Strategy) that was adopted on September 3, 2020.
 The County estimates that the 2018 population in unincorporated Los Angeles County is 1,057,162 persons, representing approximately 10.3% of Los Angeles County's total population.
-The total population of Los Angeles County in 2010, representing 10.3% of Los Angeles County's total population in 2010.
+The total population of Los Angeles County was approximately 10,283,729 persons.
+There were 986,050 residents in unincorporated Los Angeles County in 2010, representing 10.3% of Los Angeles County's total population in 2010.
 Between 2000 to 2018, the population of unincorporated Los Angeles County increased by 71,112 persons.
 According to SCAG's Connect SoCal, the 2020-2045 RTP/SCS population forecasts, the unincorporated Los Angeles County is estimated to reach a population of 1,258,000 by 2045.
 However, the policies in the Safety Element Update will not induce substantial unplanned population growth because some of the policies discourage or prohibit new development in hazard areas.